 The condition of an empty property can deteriorate rapidly, costing more to insure and eventually repair, especially if it’s subject to vandalism.
 An empty home is also a wasted asset that could be providing a home or an income via rent.
 It has been estimated that keeping a property empty could cost the owner as much as £135 a week or just over £7,000 every year.

-If a property is left empty for over two years, the owner will be charged a premium rate of Council Tax at a rate of 150%.
-As an illustration the owner of an empty property in ‘Band D’ would see their Council Tax Bill increase by over £1000 per year to just over £3,000.
+If a property is left empty for over two years, the owner will be charged a premium rate of Council Tax at a rate of 200%.
+As an illustration the owner of an empty property in ‘Band D’ would see their Council Tax Bill rise from just under £2,000 to just under £4,000.
 These provisions are designed to encourage property owners to not leave property empty for long periods.

 If a residential property has been empty for 2 years or more, the owner may be entitled to claim a reduced rate of VAT of 5% on works of renovation or alternation.
 Further information is available from the HMRC.
 If you wish to try and claim this reduced rate then you will need documented proof of the period of time the property has been empty.
 To assist we can check our records and if the property has been empty for 2 years, we can provide a letter confirming this.
 Contact us using the below details.